 - Have more fun – maybe you’re so preoccupied with commitments and pressures that you don’t give yourself enough time for fun.
 Laughter is one of the best energy boosters around.

-Coping with the mid-afternoon energy slump
+How to cope with the mid-afternoon energy slump

 Most people feel drowsy after lunch.
 This mid-afternoon drop in energy levels is linked to the brain’s circadian rhythm and is ‘hard wired’ into the human body.
 Prevention may be impossible, but there are ways to reduce the severity of the slump, including: